Population: 36,443,632 (official estimate as of October 1, 2016)

 For 67 years, the Government of Canada used to maintain a shortwave news and information radio station known as Radio Canada International (RCI), but it was officially shut down on October 31, 2012, reflecting the dwindling influence of shortwave radio in the internet age.
 Today, a modified version of RCI exists as a multilingual online radio station, run by the Canadian Broadcasting Corporation (CBC).
 It provides news and analysis on Canadian and global affairs in English, French, Spanish, Chinese, and Arabic.

 The Government of Canada continues to maintain an Ottawa-based shortwave radio station known by the call letters CHU.
 It does nothing except endlessly broadcast the official Canadian time.
-It can be picked up on three frequencies: 3330, 7850, and 14670 kHz.
+It can be picked up on three HF spectrum frequencies: 3.330 kHz, 7.850 kHz, and 14.670 kHz.

 The Pelmorex corporation runs a cross-Canada public service known as the National Alert Aggregation & Dissemination System, or NAAD.
 When some law enforcement agency or government department — either at the federal, provincial, or municipal level — believes there is a massive emergency in their area, such as a natural disaster or terrorist attack, they can use NAAD to blast out a warning through any media outlet that has opted to be part of the system.
 This presently includes most Canadian TV and radio stations, as well as many websites and apps run by Canadian news outlets.